skariyania/rust-conceptual/README.md

   </a>
 </h4>

-# rust-learnings
+# Rust Learning
-learning rust by reading rust programming book and implementing concepts everyday
+> learning rust by reading rust programming book and implementing concepts everyday
-- workspace directory includes small working examples
+- workspace directory includes small working examples.

-- book directory is also having small projects created earlier
+- book directory is also having small projects created earlier, this will be moved inside workspace shortly.

-- I shall reorganize everything with week wise activities - this may help new learners to navigate
+- I have started reorganizing project structure to recommended standards, however it may take some time to complete.

 - tutorials directory I began this project with and requires refactoring, yet pending

+- I will be also updating all the other links, tools that I have used in upcoming week

+### More about this repository
+- Contains small practical examples of rust language programs.

+- This is also a good example of how to organize project structure in ant rust repo using cargo.

+- most of the exercises and tutorials in this repository is prepared by learning rust programming language book available [here](https://doc.rust-lang.org/book/).
+I highly recommend this reading.
+It was worth investing time in learning rust with this book.

+- I thought It would be good idea to share my version of summary highlights, [refer this link](https://drive.google.com/file/d/12HvD1PUefYbPreYAWpNl-x05AP7QW-4n/view?usp=drive_link) to quickly summarize.

+- I am yet exploring easy ways to extract highlights from PDF to md or text format, for your ease of reading.

+>Reach out to me for any feedback, I appreciate.
+Happy Learning